Killing of Muhammad al-Durrah: Talal Abu Rahma

-Initial reports
+Events of the shooting

-Scene on the day
+Before shooting

 On the day of the shooting—Rosh Hashanah, the Jewish New Year—the two-story Israel Defense Forces (IDF) outpost at the Netzarim junction was manned by Israeli soldiers from the Givati Brigade Engineering Platoon and the Herev Battalion.
 According to Enderlin, the soldiers were Druze.

 The two-story IDF outpost sat northwest of the junction.
 Two six-story Palestinian blocks (known as the twins or twin towers and described variously as offices or apartments) lay directly behind it.
 South of the junction, diagonally across from the IDF, there was a Palestinian National Security Forces outpost under the command of Brigadier-General Osama al-Ali, a member of the Palestine National Council.
 The concrete wall that Jamal and Muhammad crouched against was in front of this building; the spot was less than 120 metres from the most northerly point of the Israeli outpost.

 In addition to France 2, the Associated Press and Reuters also had camera crews at the junction.
 They captured brief footage of the al-Durrahs and Abu Rahma.
 Abu Rahma was the only journalist to film the moment the al-Durrahs were shot.